Public Service Assistantships

-- indicate in your statement of purpose that upon graduation you will apply for a United States Presidential Management Fellowship (PMF) and a Fulbright Public Policy Fellowship (Fellows returning to active military service are exempt from this requirement), and
+- Indicate in your statement of purpose that upon graduation you will apply for a United States Presidential Management Fellowship (PMF) and/or a Fulbright-Clinton Public Policy Fellowship (fellows returning to active military service are exempt from this requirement), and

-- be willing to take a sufficient number of economics courses (7) so that you can be rated as an international economist for employment with the US government.
+- Be willing to take a sufficient number of economics courses (seven in total) so that you can be rated as an international economist for employment with the US government.

-Awardees are also expected to complete our sequence of Project Management courses in Project Accounting, Project Design, Project Proposal Development and Project Monitoring and Evaluation.
+In addition, awardees are expected to complete our sequence of Project Management courses in Project Accounting, Project Design, Project Proposal Development, and Project Monitoring and Evaluation.

 These assistantships include a generous stipend combined with a full tuition scholarship.
 Awardees are expected to do a summer internship with the federal government, preferably overseas at a US Embassy.
 Included with this assistantship is an additional stipend to cover the travel and living expenses of a summer internship with the US Federal Government.

-Those Public Service Awardees who are accepted into the United States Presidential Management Fellowship (PMF) Program will be part of a special program designed to recruit into the federal service the best and the brightest of America's graduate schools.
-The PMF program provides fast track placements that within two years can be converted into permanent Federal civil service positions.
-Through this program, IPED students have obtained leadership positions in the Departments of Agriculture, Commerce, Defense, Justice, State, and Treasury usually with agencies involved with international economic relations.
-More information about the PMF Program can be obtained from their web site
+Public Service Awardees who are accepted into the United States Presidential Management Fellowship (PMF) will be part of a special program designed to recruit into the federal service the best and the brightest of America's graduate schools.
+The PMF program provides fast track placements that within two years can be converted into permanent federal civil service positions.
+Through this program, IPED students have obtained leadership positions in the Departments of Agriculture, Commerce, Defense, Justice, State, and Treasury usually with agencies involved in international economic relations.
+More information about the PMF Program can be obtained from their website.

-Those Public Service Awardees who are accepted into the Fulbright Public Policy Fellowship program will serve in positions in foreign governments supporting senior level officials, while also pursuing a related academic project.
-Fellows may be responsible for a range of activities including policy and budget development and analysis, program monitoring and evaluation, drafting speeches and correspondence, record keeping and note taking, and general project management.
-More information about the Fulbright-Clinton Public Policy Program can be obtained from their web site
+Public Service Awardees who are accepted into the Fulbright Public Policy Fellowship program will serve in foreign governments, assuming positions that support senior level officials, while also pursuing a related academic project.
+Fellows may be responsible for a range of activities including policy and budget development and analysis, program monitoring and evaluation, drafting speeches and correspondence, record keeping and note taking, and general project management, among others.
+More information about the Fulbright Clinton Public Policy Program can be obtained from their website.

 Additional information can be obtained by contacting the IPED office at: